-Provisions permitting maturity extensions were introduced in Swedish law by the Amendments.
+Provisions permitting maturity extensions were introduced in Swedish law by the amendments to the Covered Bonds Act.
 These are conditions included in the terms of a covered bond contract stating that repayment can be postponed in certain circumstances.
 An Institution is only allowed to extend the maturity of covered bonds with the approval of the SFSA.
 Before the approval is given, the Swedish Central Bank (Sw.
 Riksbanken) and the Swedish National Debt Office (Sw.
 Riksgälden) shall be consulted by the SFSA.